-To move this plan forward, we have established a new Al Khamsa Preservation Task Force, chaired by Edouard Al Dahdah to take us from planning to action.
+To move this plan forward, we established a new Al Khamsa Preservation Task Force, spear headed by Edouard Al Dahdah and currently chaired by Jeannie Lieb and Carrie Slayton, to take us from planning to action.

 First, we had to agree among ourselves what ‘rare’ is as far as the Task Force is concerned.
 After some discussion, while we agreed that there are rare breeding groups and subgroups within breeding groups in Al Khamsa that need preserving, the Task Force decided that the most urgent call was to preserve rare Al Khamsa Foundation Horses.
 When a Foundation Horse is gone, that bloodline is lost to Al Khamsa forever.

 Second, with that decided, the Task Force used the Al Khamsa Online Roster to research our existing Foundation Horses, and rank them according to number of descendants since 1990.
 This was an eye-opener, and no mistake, to quote J.R.R.
 Tolkien.
 Of the 159 Foundation Horses listed in Al Khamsa Arabians III, 21 have fewer than 100 descendants since 1990.
 Four are down to one.
 Besides these, the Crane group of three Foundation Horses, the Europa Ancestral Element of 62 Foundation Horses and the Borden Ancestral Element of three Foundation Horses are also on this “Code Red” List.
 These lines are hanging by a thread, and if the thread snaps, Al Khamsa will lose over half of its Foundation Horses.